AdesisNetlife/croak/README.md

 ##### Grunt-specific

-The following options will be (probably) available in Grunt's future versions, under the `.gruntrc` file, however Croak now supports them for now
+The following options will be (probably) available in Grunt on future versions in `.gruntrc` file, however Croak now supports them

 | Name           | Type      | Default     | Description                                    |
 | -------------- | --------- | ----------- | ---------------------------------------------- |